Here's Where to Get Free Coffee on National Coffee Day

 Aroma Joe's

 On Sept.
-29 -- National Coffee Day -- Aroma Joe's is offering a free 16-ounce hot or iced coffee to all customers.
+29, Aroma Joe's is offering a free 16-ounce hot or iced coffee to all customers.

 If you're an AJ's Rewards member, you can get a free 24-ounce coffee via the app from Sept.
 29 through Oct.
 5.